aaronnicolas/Binary-32-floating-point-converter/README.md

 # README.md

-This repository contains the source code, screenshots, and a short video demonstrating the program for [project name].
+This repository contains the source code, screenshots, and a short video demonstrating the program for a Binary-32 Floating Point Converter

 ## Overview